SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 I am excited as well as scared right now.

 > Finally working as a team with Tanay Pratap & Tanvi and building a Product which will have a userbase of 3000+ users!

+`27 June 2021 : `
+Today few folks presented their **Engineering Docs** , we had impromptu vital discussion over few points that were presented.
+And then we realised the significance of Engineering Docs.
+Omkar was extra-odinary today and raised the bar for other folks!
+We will be have another meeting tomorrow and will be continuing with the presentations.